 Footsteps have been heard, unseen hands have moved furniture, and poltergeist activity has also been witnessed.
 It is considered one of the most haunted locations in the UK.

 Address: Michelham Priory, Upper Dicker, Hailsham BN27 3QS

 Chillingham Castle, Northumberland

 Chillingham Castle in Northumberland is one of the most haunted castles in the country.
-Many spirits are said to reside within it’s walls including a ghostly nurse and a blue boy.
-The ghost of an armoured knight is also said to haunt the castle’s Great Hall.
+Many spirits are said to reside within its walls, including a ghostly nurse and a blue boy.
+The ghost of an armored knight is also said to haunt the castle’s, Great Hall.

 Address: Chillingham, Alnwick NE66 5NJ